By-Laws

 ARTICLE IX.
 Meetings of the Congregation

-Section 1.
-The annual meeting of the Congregation shall be held in June as the Board may designate.
+Art.
+IX, Section 1.
+The annual meeting of the Congregation shall be held in June as the Board may designate: in-person or virtually.
+Participation can be by phone.
 Notice of the meeting shall be sent to every member not less than two weeks prior to the meeting date.
 Notice of the meeting shall also be announced at no less than two successive Friday evening services prior to the date of the meeting.
 The order of business at the annual meeting shall be:

 (1) Call to Order